Mimocro/SMNexusAutoDL/README.md

 # Credit
-Credit goes to [NexusAutoDL](https://github.com/jaylann/NexusAutoDL) for being solid base for this project.
+Credit goes to [NexusAutoDL](https://github.com/jaylann/NexusAutoDL) for being a solid base for this project.

 # Disclaimer
 Nexusmods TOS state that using an automated program to download mods is prohibited.
 By using this software you are doing so at your own risk.
 The Author is not responsible for any kind of consequences and damages that might occur by using this program.
-Also, if it will somehow decide to delete Windows or System32 folder, perhaps, this is the only fate..
+Also, if it somehow decides to delete the Windows or System32 folder, perhaps, this is the only fate